Lyme Disease

 How it spreads

 Spread through the bite of infected blacklegged ticks.
-Ticks must typically be attached for 36–48 hours before transmission occurs.
-Peak transmission season is May through August when nymphal ticks are most active.
+The tick must typically be attached for 36–48 hours before the bacteria can be transmitted.
+Peak transmission season is May through August when nymphal ticks — about the size of a poppy seed — are most active.

 Symptoms

-Early: expanding circular rash (erythema migrans), fever, fatigue, headache, muscle and joint aches.
-Later stages (if untreated): joint pain and swelling, neurological symptoms, and rarely heart rhythm problems.
+Early Lyme (3–30 days after bite): expanding circular rash (erythema migrans), fever, fatigue, headache, and muscle and joint aches.
+If untreated, later stages can cause joint pain and swelling, neurological symptoms (facial palsy, meningitis), and rarely heart rhythm problems.

 Who is at risk?

-Anyone who spends time outdoors in wooded, brushy, or grassy areas in tick-endemic regions.
-Hudson Valley, Long Island, and Capital Region have the highest case rates in NYS.
+Anyone who spends time outdoors in wooded, brushy, or grassy areas in tick-endemic regions of NYS.
+Hudson Valley, Long Island, and Capital Region residents have the highest exposure risk.

 What you can do